-Turning the seat over to Joey Gladstone at the most prestigious event of the year, former NHRA Rookie of the Year Cory Reed stood back and watched his teammates perform at the 64th annual U.S. Nationals in Indianapolis.
-Reed, who, as a stone rookie, clinched his spot in the Countdown to the Championship playoffs at this race in 2016, looked on as Gladstone made the field and Angelle Sampey, the 2000-01-02 world champion, bumped in in last-shot qualifying at the last race of the regular season to keep herself in title contention.
+Turning the seat over to Joey Gladstone at the 64th annual U.S. Nationals, former NHRA Rookie of the Year Cory Reed stood back and watched his teammates perform at the biggest race of the year.
+Reed, who, as a stone rookie, clinched his spot in the Countdown to the Championship playoffs here in 2016, looked on as Gladstone made the field and Angelle Sampey, the 2000-02 NHRA Pro Stock Motorcycle world champ, bumped in in last-shot qualifying at the last race of the regular season to keep herself in title contention.

-Sampey ripped off a clutch 6.94 that nearly put her in the top half of the field, and Gladstone entered eliminations in his Team Liberty debut one spot ahead of her in the No. 10 position with a string of 6.90s.
+Sampey ripped off a clutch 6.94 that nearly vaulted her into the top half of the field, and Gladstone entered eliminations in his Team Liberty debut one spot ahead of her in the No. 10 position after laying down a string of 6.90s.
 Both were eliminated in the first round, but Reed, who’s suffered through way too many aggravating outings already this year, remains undeterred.